 Key opportunities for changing how we grow our food include 1) helping agriculture unlock the full potential of soil to meet growing food demands, and 2) restoring the carbon holding potential of our soil to combat climate change.

 Studies show that globally, soil removes about 25 percent of the world’s fossil fuel emissions from the atmosphere each year.
 When soil takes in more CO2 from the atmosphere than it releases, it becomes a carbon sink – accumulating and storing carbon.
 The carbon sink capacity of the world’s agricultural and degraded soils is 50 to 66 percent of what it has been historically.
 Meaning there is an opportunity for us to improve soil quality and reverse soil degradation so it can hold 42 to 78 gigatons more carbon.
+Globally, 51 gigatons are added to the atmosphere each year.
 To put it into context, a gigaton is one billion metric tons – equivalent to 10,000 fully loaded U.S. aircraft carriers or the combined weight of more than 14 billion people (about twice of the world population).

 Soil carbon also performs double duty as a resource in ensuring food security.
 Farmers can harness the power of carbon to ensure greater productivity of their fields.
 Any strategy that sequesters carbon in soil – in other words, captures and stores it – improves soil quality and land productivity by increasing organic matter.

 A balance between soil carbon and soil nutrients such as nitrogen, phosphorus, etc., is important for crop yield and quality.
 Soil organic carbon improves soil structure, allowing the soil to act like a sponge to increase water retention and reduce soil erosion.